-This Logitech G930 cutting out problem may occur if you’re having the outdated/corrupt Logitech G930 driver.
+This problem may occur if you’re having the wrong Logitech G930 driver or it’s out of date.
 So you should update the driver to see if it fixes the issue.
 If you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.But with the Pro version it takes just 2 steps (and you get full support and a 30-day money back guarantee):

 - Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.